Homebuying

 Generally, people typically tap into their equity for two reasons:

-The main risk for homeowners is that they take too much equity from their homes and either leave very little to their heirs, or, in the worst-case scenario, they fail to repay the funds and are forced to foreclose.
+The main risk for homeowners is that they take too much equity from their homes and either leave very little to their heirs, or, in the worst-case scenario, they fail to repay borrowed funds and are forced to foreclose.

 Read next: Renos gone wrong: Here’s what to know if your renovations cause damage